miry/geminabox_web_server/README.md

 Geminabox Sample Web Server
 ===========================

-An sample how to Run https://github.com/geminabox/geminabox
+An sample how to Run https://github.com/geminabox/geminabox with proxy feature.

 The gems directory is `gems`.
 Create link to point this folder to correct one.